Relintai/pandemonium_engine_docs/community/contributing/index.md

 The pages below focus on the class reference.

-As the reference is included in the Godot editor, its source files are part of the `godot repository ( https://github.com/godotengine/godot )`.
+As the reference is included in the Pandemonium editor, its source files are part of the `pandemonium repository ( https://github.com/pandemoniumengine/pandemonium )`.
 We use XML files to write it, so the process to contribute to the class reference differs from writing the online manual.